-Academic Participation Criteria Total Observed Structured Clinical Examination (OSCE) In order to pass the OSCE, the student must: score at least 60% on the OSCE checklist complete the OSCE without the encounter needing to be halted exhibit professionalism and preparedness Failure of the OSCE will result in remediation and repeat of the OSCE.
-A second failed OSCE attempt will result in failure of the clerkship.
-10% Obstetrical emergencies simulation preparation and participation Assignments will be graded, and points awarded for successful completion.
-2% Oral assessment of medical knowledge and critical thinking Each student will participate in a 1:1 meeting with the OBGYN Clerkship Director or designee to complete an oral assessment of medical knowledge and critical thinking.
+Academic Participation Criteria Total Observed Structured Clinical Examination (OSCE) In order to pass the OSCE, the student must: score at least 60% on the OSCE checklist complete the OSCE without the encounter needing to be aborted exhibit professionalism and preparedness Failure of the OSCE will result in remediation and repeat of the OSCE.
+The OSCE retake will be scheduled either during a scheduled academic break (July break or Winter Break) or may be scheduled during PPD A or PPD B Focus Time if coordination with the PPD course schedule is possible (not guaranteed).
+For most students, a retake of the OSCE will result in an Incomplete in the clerkship pending its completion.
+With a goal of facilitating a growth mindset for continued improvement in their clinical skills, students are still eligible for Honors following one retake of the OSCE.
+A second failed OSCE attempt will result in failure of the clerkship in order to provide sufficient opportunities to improve clinical skills and solidify medical knowledge.
+Additional information and preparatory materials can be found on D2L.
+10%

+Students should email the OBGYN Clerkship Director at least 8 weeks in advance of when they would like to take their OSCE (held in Phoenix at the UACOMP campus) Oral assessment of medical knowledge and critical thinking Each student will participate in a 1:1 meeting with the OBGYN clerkship director or designee to complete an oral assessment of medical knowledge and critical thinking.
 Recognizing that a multiple-choice exam is not the best way for some students to demonstrate their skills in these areas, this oral assessment will provide an opportunity for students to demonstrate their knowledge and critical thinking skills in a standardized environment.
+Additional information can be found on D2L.
 6% Written documentation portfolio Each student will submit one H&P (including their A&P) and one SOAP note (also including their A&P) 4 weeks prior to the end of the LIC Term.
 They must email the OBGYN Clerkship Director when this has been submitted to set up a time to discuss the assignment.
+More specific instructions about submission can be found on D2L.
+2% Obstetrical emergencies simulation preparation and participation Assignments can be found on D2L and are designed to ensure that students are prepared to be successful in their fully immersive simulation event.
+Assignments will be graded, and points awarded for successful completion, and no late or make up assignments will be accepted.
 2%

 Students are provided a subscription to an OBGYN specific question bank through APGO called uWise.
-There are four (4) available uWise Quizzes.
-The four quizzes consist of general, OB specific, GYN specific, and comprehensive 100 questions.
+Students are encouraged to utilize this resource, though no completion is tracked or required for LIC students.
 Students are encouraged to complete them as a self-assessment for targeted study.